Skip to main content

 Prerequisites

 • Successful completion of the Ayurvedic Health Counselor (AHC) program required.
-If the student completed their AHC elsewhere, they must successfully pass the AAC Board Exam or the MMI AHC final exam
+If the student completed their AHC elsewhere, they must successfully pass the Ayurvedic Accreditation Commission (AAC) Board Exam or the Mount Madonna Institute AHC final exam

 Professional Information